oumaru894/Islamic-schools/README.md

 npm run dev
 ```

-The server will start on `http://localhost:4000` and automatically initialize the database with seed data if it's empty.
+The server will start on `http://localhost:4000` locally and automatically initialize the database with seed data if it's empty.
+When deployed (for example to Render), the frontend will call the backend using a relative `/api` path by default so you don't need to hard-code localhost.

 ### 5. Start the Frontend